-No matter what the situation, you or your loved one is now facing the New Jersey criminal justice system, and it’s time to bring in a Hackensack criminal lawyers who understands local, state and federal laws and, equally important, who will fight to protect your rights.
+No matter what the situation, you or your loved one is now facing the New Jersey criminal justice system, and it’s time to bring in an NJ criminal lawyer who understands local, state, and federal laws and, equally important, who will fight to protect your rights.

 The most important thing your lawyer can do is help ensure your rights are protected throughout the court process.
-When you hire Hackensack criminal lawyers, these are the professionals who will represent you every step of the way.
+When you hire a Hackensack Criminal lawyer, these are the professionals who will represent you every step of the way.
 The criminal justice system is complex, and to make it even harder to navigate, the lawyers and judges seem to speak their own language.
 This “lawyer speak” includes big words and unusual procedures that are often hard for the average person to follow.

-Your Hackensack criminal lawyers will be in charge of your defense.
+Your NJ criminal lawyer will be in charge of your defense.
 He will handle the issues surrounding your case from the arrest through the investigation and on into the court process.
 He will negotiate a plea bargain, take your case through appeals when necessary, and assist you in resolving issues following the trial.

-One of the first questions you want answered when looking for Hackensack criminal lawyers is how much it will cost.
+One of the first questions you want to be answered when looking for a Hackensack Criminal lawyer is how much it will cost.
 Part of the fee structure depends on how your attorney charges – whether he uses an hourly rate or a flat fee.
-Hackensack criminal lawyers who charge an hourly rate will charge for the time spent on your case, including court appearances, phone calls, emails, and other correspondence.
-If your Hackensack criminal lawyers charge a flat fee, however, he/she will evaluate the complexities of the case to determine his fee, no matter how many court appearances, phone calls, or emails are required.
+An NJ criminal lawyer can charge an hourly rate for the time spent on your case, including court appearances, phone calls, emails, and other correspondence.
+If your Hackensack Criminal lawyer charges a flat fee, however, he/she will evaluate the complexities of the case to determine his fee, no matter how many court appearances, phone calls, or emails are required.

 Take advantage of our free consultation to see how much your case will cost.

 When you have been charged with a serious crime, you could be looking at time in jail and/or a hefty fine.
 That’s time away from your loved ones and money that could be better spent on your family.
 You don’t want to trust your defense to just anyone.
-You want Hackensack criminal lawyers who will make you his/her top priority, one who cares and will dedicate his time and energy to your case.
+You want a Hackensack Criminal lawyer who will make you his/her top priority, one who cares and will dedicate his time and energy to your case.
 That’s why the initial consultation is so important.
-The first time you meet with your Hackensack criminal lawyers, you need to rely on your gut instinct.
+The first time you meet with your NJ criminal lawyer, you need to rely on your gut instinct.
 Pay attention to how the attorney responds to your questions and concerns and also focus on how enthusiastic he is about your defense.

-You do not want to risk time in jail or heavy fines because you hired the first Hackensack criminal lawyer that you could find.
+You do not want to risk time in jail or heavy fines because you hired the first NJ criminal lawyer that you could find.
 You want to carefully consider who you choose, because this is the person who will be by your side, fighting for your rights.
-You want the most knowledgeable, most confident and boldest Hackensack criminal lawyer there is.
+You want the most knowledgeable, most confident, and boldest Hackensack Criminal lawyer there is.

 The first thing you should remember when you are arrested is that you have rights.
 The two most important rights are your right to remain silent and your right to an attorney.

-That means that as soon as you are arrested, before you answer any questions, you should tell the arresting officer that you want to call an attorney.
+That means that as soon as you are arrested before you answer any questions, you should tell the arresting officer that you want to call an attorney.
 The arrest process is frightening enough.
-Having Hackensack criminal lawyers to defend you will give you peace of mind that someone is looking after your best interest, someone who understands what will happen through each step of the process.
+Having an NJ criminal lawyer to defend you will give you peace of mind that someone is looking after your best interest, someone who understands what will happen through each step of the process.

 While most states call them misdemeanors and felonies, in New Jersey, offenses are called disorderly person offenses or indictable offenses.
 The disorderly person offenses include such charges as simple assault, shoplifting, and bad checks.
 These are usually your lower level crimes, but they can still carry some significant charges, including a fine of up to $1,000 and up to six months in jail.